anaconda/mlflow-tracking-server/docs/source/installation_guide.md

     What is garbage collection?

-    The MLFlow Tracking Server does not automatically purge resources that a client deletes.
+    The MLflow Tracking Server does not automatically purge resources that a client deletes.
 Instead, resources are set to the `deleted` lifecycle state and hidden from the UI and most API calls by default.
 A deleted resource will block the creation of a new resource of the same name until the garbage collection process has purged it.
 In order to purge deleted items a garbage collection process **MUST** be manually executed.

     * The project comes with a command for invoking garbage collection.
 A schedule for the process **SHOULD** be created so that this is occurring regularly.